Ebedthan/hkgfinder/README.md

 #### Install from Pip

-You will have first to install [Prodigal](https://github.com/hyattpd/Prodigal) and [HMMER 3](https://hmmer.org) to be able to run conodictor.
+You will have first to install [Prodigal](https://github.com/hyattpd/Prodigal) and [HMMER 3](https://hmmer.org) to be able to run butler.

 ```bash
 pip install butler